Quantum Circuit Cutting for Classical Shadows: Quantum circuit cutting

 where $M_{f_i}$ denotes the operators in $\bm M$ that are associated with the cuts incident to fragment $f_i$.
 So, $M_{f_i}$ is a tuple of $\mathcal Q_i(f_i) + \mathcal Q_o(f_i)$ operators in $\mathcal{B}$.
 It is also important to note that we will allow fragments with no circuit outputs, in which case $\rho_{f_i}(M_{f_i})$ is simply a scalar.

 Consider an operator $O$ that is local to a subset $\mathcal K \subset [N_q]$ of the qubits that are addressed by a circuit.
-Let $\kappa$ be the set of fragments that have circuit outputs on the qubits in $\mathcal K$.
+Let $\kappa$ be the set of fragment labels such that fragment $f_k$ for $k \in \kappa$ have circuit outputs on the qubits in $\mathcal K$.
 Furthermore, let $O \ind \kappa$ be the restriction of $O$ onto the circuit outputs of fragments in $\kappa$; by definition, $O$ acts trivially on all other fragments.
-We can separate expectation values of $O$ into factors involving the fragments that are addressed by $O$, namely $\kappa$, and all other fragments, $\overline \kappa = F \setminus \kappa$:
+We can separate expectation values of $O$ into factors involving the fragments that are addressed by $O$, namely $\kappa$, and all other fragments, $\overline \kappa = [N_f] \setminus \kappa$:

-It is important to note that these expressions assume that tensor factors are permuted to the appropriate ordering, which will be an implicit assumption throughout this work.
+{Note that we do not assume that $O$, and by extension, $O \ind \kappa$, factorizes across fragments.} It is important to note that these expressions assume that tensor factors are permuted to the appropriate ordering, which will be an implicit assumption throughout this work.